pretix/pretix-docs/docs/guides/pretixscan/android.md

 To summarize, "Barcode input" and "Intent output" should be active, whereas "Keystroke output" should be inactive.
 The Zebra device should now scan each ticket once instead of twice.

-If you are using scan smartphones from another manufacturer, set the scanner up in such a way that it only sends one type of output.
+If you are using scan smartphones from another manufacturer, set the scan engine up in such a way that it only sends one type of output.

 ### Scanning does not work for a new event